Tortricinae

 (NCBI-index: 758720)

-On a summer evening, I came across the Yellow Oak Button (Aleimma loeflingiana) along a sidewalk on some weeds.
-Enjoying the last rays of the sun falling on its yellow-brown front wing where many small dark brown spots can be seen, as it were sun freckles.
-The variation in the drawing is very large.
-Usually, there is a dark marking at the costa at 1/3 and halfway up and the fringes have a wide brown baseline.
-The flying period in one generation is from June to August and the wingspan is 14-19mm.
-Larvae can be found in a rolled leaf or pocket formed from a rolled leaf.
-Host plant: Oak and Maple.
+On a summer evening, I came across the Yellow Oak Button (Aleimma loeflingiana) along a sidewalk among some weeds.
+Enjoying the last rays of the sun falling on its yellow-brown front wing, many small dark brown spots can be seen as if they were sun freckles.
+The variation in the drawing is substantial.
+Usually, there is a dark marking at the costa at 1/3 and halfway up, and the fringes have a comprehensive brown baseline.
+The flying period in one generation is from June to August, and the wingspan is 14-19mm.
+Larvae can be found in a rolled leaf or a pocket formed from a rolled leaf.
+Host plant: Oak, Maple.
 Dutch name: Zonnesproetbladroller.
 Frisian name:

 Flying period: